vhscom/after-dark/README.md

 ### Table Of Contents

 Help users locate and share information on your site.
-By providing a <abbr title="Table Of Contents">TOC</abbr>, users will spend less time scrolling to location information in larger documents, and are more likely to deep to specific information on a page.
+By providing a <abbr title="Table Of Contents">TOC</abbr>, users will spend less time scrolling to locate information in larger documents and are more likely to deep to specific information on a page.

 To automatically generate a TOC for a post based on the [page outline](https://gsnedders.html5.org/outliner/), add the following to your post front matter: